 A scope is like your north star, mapping your project’s deliverables.
 Here are 4 quick tips for building your own nonprofit project scope.

-But having a scope is only half the battle!
-You also have to resist the urge to fall victim to scope creep: a phenomenon where new “requirements” (or requests) get introduced throughout a tech project, causing it to derail from the initial vision.
+But a thorough scope is only half the battle.
+You also need to resist the urge that is scope creep: a phenomenon where new “requirements” (or requests) get introduced throughout a tech project, causing it to derail from the initial vision.

 When projects drag on or start to feel perpetually unfinished, scope creep is the common culprit!
 So whether it’s a well-intentioned volunteer or an eager staffer introducing it, try to recognize when it’s happening and correct course.

-p.s.
-If any of you were thinking “scope creep sounds a lot like mission creep”, I agree!
-Safe to say there’s lots of creepin’ going on around here. 🧟
+If you were thinking “scope creep sounds a lot like mission creep”, I agree.
+Safe to say there’s lots of creepin’ that can happen here. 🧟

 4. Always ask about the approach